-Venezuelan opposition leader Henrique Capriles has called on electoral authorities to suspend plans to proclaim acting President Nicolas Maduro the winner of an election to succeed the late Hugo Chavez.
+Henrique Capriles, the opposition candidate, had earlier called on electoral authorities to suspend plans to officially proclaim Maduro as the winner of the election.

-Repeating his call for a vote recount, Capriles said on Monday that Maduro would be an “illegitimate president” if he was declared the winner.
+Repeating his call for a vote recount, Capriles said on Monday that Maduro would be an “illegitimate president” if he was proclaimed president.

-He urged Venezuelans to bang their kitchen pans later on Monday if the proclamation goes forward – a popular Latin American form of protest known as a “cacerolazo” – to “let the world know our outrage, our anger.”
+Capriles urged Venezuelans to bang their kitchen pans later in the day if the proclamation went forward – a popular Latin American form of protest known as a cacerolazo – to “let the world know our outrage, our anger”.

 Venezuela uses electronic voting machines that print a paper ballot as a back-up for any recounts.